 Re-envisioned as a studio/gallery space to provide affordable

 The mission of Brooklyn Clay industries is to encourage people of all ages to develop their full creative potential mostly through pottery, ceramics and sculpture.
-Brooklyn Clay strives, to create a unique environment in which people with varying abilities, and experience can feel free to imagine, learn, create, and welcome a variety of art concepts into their lives, all under one roof.
+BCI strives, to create a unique environment in which people with varying abilities, and experience can feel free to imagine, learn, create, and welcome a variety of art concepts into their lives, all under one roof.
 We are raising the profile of the ceramic arts, supporting the development of ceramic artists, bringing the joy of the arts to our most underserved communities.
 We provide a professional work environment that is rewarding, creative, and respectful of ideas and individuals.
-Brooklyn Clay is dedicated to providing an affordable, fully equipped and functioning artist studio and gallery that can be shared and appreciated by all.
+BCI is dedicated to providing an affordable, fully equipped and functioning artist studio and gallery that can be shared and appreciated by all.

 Brooklyn Clay Industries Associate Program is a communal studio used in part by a few individuals on a non-juried basis.
-By making low cost studio space available to individuals in the community.
+By making low cost studio shelf space available to experienced individuals in the community.
 The program serves an important need within the community; promotes the artistic, technical and skill development of these individuals, providing a unique learning community.

 A complete application must include the following: